wp-plugins/ultimate-landing-page/readme.txt

 Create beautiful Coming soon pages easily and publish them immediately,  Or set a schedule for publishing.

-<strong>Set Landing Pages as Home Page</strong>

-Set your Landing pages or Coming soon pages as homepage and target all the traffic directly and increase your conversions/sales.

 <a href='http://web-settler.com/ultimate-landing-page/'> <strong>To Get Premium Version Click Here</strong> </a>